acid-design-lab/DataCon24/README.md

 <h3> What are CPPs? </h3>

-   <strong> Cell-penetrating peptides (CPPs) </strong> are short sequences of amino acids that have the remarkable ability to cross cellular membranes, facilitating the intracellular delivery of various therapeutic agents, including drugs, nucleic acids, and proteins.
-These peptides exploit mechanisms such as direct penetration or endocytosis to traverse cell membranes, making them powerful tools in drug delivery systems.
+   <div style="width: 300px; margin: auto;"> <strong> Cell-penetrating peptides (CPPs) </strong> are short sequences of amino acids that have the remarkable ability to cross cellular membranes, facilitating the intracellular delivery of various therapeutic agents, including drugs, nucleic acids, and proteins.
+These peptides exploit mechanisms such as direct penetration or endocytosis to traverse cell membranes, making them powerful tools in drug delivery systems. </div>

 <img src="https://github.com/acid-design-lab/DataCon24/assets/82499756/2f5822f6-cac3-492f-9a73-40b3d3e60b3e" alt="drawing" width="500"/>